kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) For each critical casting with a casting factor less than 1.50, three sample castings must be static tested and shown to meet—

-\(i\) The strength requirements of §29.305 at an ultimate load corresponding to a casting factor of 1.25; and
+\(i\) The strength requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.305   Strength and deformation.|§29.305]] at an ultimate load corresponding to a casting factor of 1.25; and

-\(ii\) The deformation requirements of §29.305 at a load of 1.15 times the limit load.
+\(ii\) The deformation requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.305   Strength and deformation.|§29.305]] at a load of 1.15 times the limit load.

 \(d\) *Noncritical castings.* For each casting other than those specified in paragraph (c) of this section, the following apply: